-- Stop buying coffee and lunch during the week – This habit could easily cost $200 a month or more.
+- Stop buying coffee and lunch during the week – Those routine $4 coffees and $10 lunches really add up.
 Bringing a lunch is a much healthier alternative and you can learn to love the free coffee at the office.
 Buy lunch or coffee as a treat every once in awhile rather than a daily, mindless occurrence.
 You will appreciate it so much more that way.

 - Break up with cable – This one is a truly awesome life hack.
 I was paying around $160 a month for cable until I made the switch to Sling TV.
 I will never go back.
 Sling costs $25 a month and streams live TV channels online through the Sling app.
 I get every channel I need and am saving roughly $1,500 a year with this simple switch.
 It makes cord-cutting painless.

 - Rethink your commute – If you live close enough, don’t drive to work.
 And instead of public transit, consider walking or biking.
 Monthly train passes can cost over $100 a month and walking or biking is not only free, but it’s also great exercise and stress relieving.
 I can either take a 25-minute commute packed in a crowded train or a pleasant 45-minute walk.
 Walking wins every time.
 And if you live close to work, do you really need the car?
 Does it make more sense to use Uber Pool or Getaround when needed instead of paying for a car, insurance, parking and maintenance?
 If you must drive, there are other ways to save which we will get to later on in the playbook.